rnorthconference/rnorthconference.github.io/content/gallery3/1_irsa.md

 +++
 date = "2019-06-12"
-title = "Institute for Research in Statistical Applications" image = "irsa.jpg" alt = "IRSA" color = "#212121"
+title = "Institute for Research in Statistics and its Applications" image = "irsa.jpg" alt = "IRSA" color = "#212121"